-My online friend, Kathie Lapcevic, from Homespun Seasonal Living, is living the DiY lifestyle in Montana, on her one acre homestead.
+My online friend, Kathie Lapcevic, from Homespun Seasonal Living, is living the DIY lifestyle in Montana, on her one-acre homestead.
 She harvests her own herbal remedies and herbal teas from the garden and the wild forest that surrounds her homestead.
-These fruity herbal teas are some of Kathie’s favorites.
+These fruity herbal teas are some of Kathie’s favourites.
 I’m so glad Kathie offered to share them with you and me.

 5 Herbal teas from the garden that you may have overlooked

 Often when we think of herbal teas and our gardens we think immediately of herbs like mint, lemon balm, hyssop, and others commonly found in our herb beds.
 However, we shouldn’t neglect our fruit trees and berry patches as sources of tasty and medicinal teas.
 Consider adding these 5 fruity herbal teas to your tea and medicine chests.